anishch16/todo/README.md

-# Assessment round task
+# TODO APP

-This is a modern and lightweight Todo List application built with Flutter, following Clean Architecture principles.
-It ensures a maintainable codebase by clearly separating the presentation, domain, and data layers.
-The app includes essential features such as task creation, filtering, updating, deletion, local persistence, and a responsive UI optimized for both mobile and tablet devices.
+This is a modern and lightweight Todo List application built with Flutter, following strict Clean Architecture principles.
+It ensures a highly maintainable and testable codebase by clearly separating the presentation, domain, and data layers.

+The app includes essential features such as:

+- Task Creation, Filtering, Updating, and Deletion

+- Fast, Local Persistence (using Hive)

+- Responsive UI optimized for both mobile and tablet devices.

 # Architecture

 ## Clean Architecture

-Enforces separation of concerns and direction of dependencies.
+Enforces strict separation of concerns and a clear direction of dependencies (Presentation, Domain, Data), leading to a testable and scalable system.

 ## BLoC

-Manages state by converting UI Events into business logic and emitting new States.
+Manages state by converting UI Events into business logic and emitting new States, keeping the UI layer purely declarative.

 ## Hive

-Used for fast, local, and persistent storage of Task data.
+Used for fast, local, and persistent storage of Task data, offering excellent performance for mobile applications.

 ## dartz (Either)

-Provides explicit Error Handling by representing results as Either<Failure, Success>.
+Provides explicit and robust Error Handling by representing all potential results as ```Either<Failure, Success>```, eliminating null-checks for errors.

 ## GetIt

-Used as a Service Locator for dependency injection (DI).
+Used as a Service Locator for simple and effective dependency injection (DI), centralizing dependency management.

 # Follow these steps to set up and run the application locally.